Sahar Dolatshahi: Career

 In 2017, Dolatshahi was invited as a juror for the Dubai International Film Festival and served as a judge at the closing ceremony of the Australian Iranian Film Festival, an independent cultural event organized by Daricheh Cinema Institute.

-In 2024, she was a main juror at Russia’s Kinobravo Festival.
+In 2024, she was a main juror at Russia's Kinobravo Festival.

-Other Activities
+Other activities

-In November 2015, Sahar Dolatshahi attended a seminar on the role of psychological factors in diabetes management at the Ministry of Interior’s Hall, receiving blue bracelets from the Iran Diabetes Association to serve as an ambassador for raising awareness about diabetes.
+In November 2015, Dolatshahi attended a seminar on the role of psychological factors in diabetes management at the Ministry of Interior's Hall, receiving blue bracelets from the Iran Diabetes Association to serve as an ambassador for raising awareness about diabetes.
 She joined other actors in a campaign to promote diabetes education.
-On her Instagram, Dolatshahi shared a photo, writing: “Valeh Boys’ Primary School.
-Hoping for a day when fewer people suffer from diabetes.”
+On her Instagram, Dolatshahi shared a photo, writing: "Valeh Boys' Primary School.
+Hoping for a day when fewer people suffer from diabetes."